 Why Evangelism in December?
 There are still millions of people around the world who ‘expect’ to hear something about Christ at Christmas time.
-In the spirit of the season many are more pleasant and receptive in December than any other time of the year.
+In the spirit of the season, many are more pleasant and receptive in December than at any other time of the year.
 Some are new to your country and they know very little about the meaning of Christmas.

 The ideas below were forwarded by many Christians from different parts of the world.
 I have tried to organize, consolidate and condense the suggestions.
 Some of the elements of enthusiasm and humor contained in the forwarded suggestions were lost in the editing process.
+At the end of this post, we’ve listed several Christian suppliers of Christmas related material.

 Baking, Cooking & Food